-I received a copy of this book from the publicist in exchange for an honest review.
+I received a copy of this book from the publisher in exchange for an honest review.
 All thoughts and opinions expressed here are my own.
-Psychological thrillers are my easy sell so it’s no wonder I immediately jumped on the opportunity to review this book.
-Read on to find out if it matched my expectations.…… Continue reading The Other You by J. S. Monroe
+The Book of Echoes was one of my most anticipated literary fiction books of the year.
+I went in with extremely high expectations.
+Read on to find out if they…… Continue reading The Book of Echoes by Rosanna Amaka